-SOC 101 An Introduction to Sociology.
+SOC 101 Introduction to Sociology.
 3 cr.
 A study of the basic concepts, theories, and methods of sociology, emphasizing the significance of culture and personality, social process and organization, forces of social stability and change.
-55.
+SS.

-SOC 120 Marriage and the Family.
+SOC 120 Marriage and Family.
 3 cr.
 Social science contributions to understanding processes of creating, maintaining and dissolving intimate relationships.
 SS.